 Get the best price for your car rental today

-When is the best time to see northern lights in Iceland ?
+When is the best time to see northern lights in Iceland in 2020?

 What is the Best time OF YEAR to see northern lights IN ICELAND ?

-Some months are great because they are easily accessible. (friendlier weather conditions).
+- Some months are great because they are easily accessible because of friendlier weather conditions.

-Some months are prefect because they cheaper being outside the high season for Northern Lights.
+- Some months are prefect because are cheaper being outside the high season for Aurora Borealis.

 Which are the best months to see the northern lights in Iceland ?